 The biscuits and cookies industry accounts for nearly 72% of the sales in the Indian bakery market.
 After the pandemic, there have been many start-ups of fast-food chains and this has intensified the demand for the bread used in sandwiches, burgers, etc. The bakery industry is experiencing a robust growth at around 9%.
 Bakeries are using social media and other online ways to advertise their products and increase their customer base.

 The bakery industry in India has witnessed an annual growth rate of more than 15 percent during the past years.
-The rising trend of “natural nutrition”, “healthy living” and “organic products” has significantly raised the consumers’ demand for whole wheat, light, natural and additive-free products.
+The rising trend of “natural and personalized nutrition”, “healthy living” and “organic products” has significantly raised the consumers’ demand for whole wheat, light, natural and additive-free products.
 The preferences of people are changing, and bakeries operate accordingly with new dimensions.

 It is expected that the bakery industry in India will only grow and boom in the very near future due to the busy and fast-paced lifestyles of most of the people living in urban areas of India as well as the undying appetite for gluten-free alternatives.
 People are opting for variations in everything.
 As one of the largest segments in the food processing sector in India, the bakery industry offers huge opportunities for growth, innovation, and job generation.